Saint John’s University Residency Requirement

 Saint John's believes strongly in a residential, liberal arts education.
 By having a higher percentage of students live as part of the on-campus community, it is our intention to foster more meaningful relationships and connections to Saint John's.
 Living on-campus is a unique experience that is an important part of attending Saint John’s.

-When will Saint John's require on-campus housing?
+When does Saint John's require on-campus housing?

-Who will be affected by the new housing requirements?
+Who is affected by the housing requirements?